emrahhcan/TheGameOfNIM/README.md

 The rules of the game are as follows

-- The game is played in turns,
+- The game is played in turns.
 - The player can remove matchsticks from only single row in their turn.
 They can remove any numbers of matchstick from the selected row.
 How- ever, they cannot remove matchsticks from multiple rows in one turn.
 - The player who removes the last matchstick losses the game.